SWNRG/contiki-iot-lab-DODAG-inconsistency-attack/README.md

 Dont forget to cite:
 George Violettas, George Simoglou, Sophia Petridou, Lefteris Mamatas, A Softwarized Intrusion Detection System for the RPL-based Internet of Things networks, Future Generation Computer Systems, Volume 125, 2021, Pages 698-714, ISSN 0167-739X, https://doi.org/10.1016/j.future.2021.07.013.

+All my alterations in the code have "// George" NOT Oikonomou

 /*********** George DODAG inconsistency ***************************/

 Changes are in file core/net/rpl/rpl-ext-header.c